longuyen97/pixelarts/README.md

 # Pixel Arts

 Algorithm for playing around with images.
+Assuming an image is just a matrix, you can do everything with an image which can also be done on a matrix.

 ```
 Usage: java -jar arts.jar [COMMAND]